A Configuration-First Framework for Reproducible, Low-Code Machine Learning: a Localization Use Case: Conclusion

 \section{Conclusion}

-We set out to reduce the practical complexity of ML-based radio localization by making reproducibility the default, lowering routine coding effort, and supporting easy extensibility.
-LOCALIZE delivers this with a configuration-first design: experiments are declared in human-readable files, a workflow orchestrator enforces a consistent execution, and an artifact layer captures everything needed for exact reruns and fair comparison.
-Ready-to-run datasets and templates further reduce non-central setup so iteration stays fast.
+This paper addressed a core software engineering challenge in modern machine-learning research systems: how to enforce reproducibility as a default architectural property while preserving low authoring effort and extensibility.
+Motivated by the increasing reliance on stochastic ML components in critical software systems, we argued that reproducibility must be embedded into the structure of experimentation environments rather than treated as a post hoc obligation.
+We instantiated this approach through LOCALIZE, a configuration-first framework for ML-based research and studies it on a radio localization case study.
+Experiments are declared in human-readable configuration files, executed via an isolated workflow orchestrator, and recorded through systematic artifact lineage.
+Ready-to-run datasets and experiment templates further reduce non-central setup effort, enabling rapid iteration while keeping all experimental choices explicit, versioned, and auditable.

 Across a cross-platform comparison, LOCALIZE is the only option that consistently meets the combined needs of low-code use, default reproducibility, a common evaluation layer, and built-in extensibility.
 In a head-to-head study versus a plain Jupyter notebook workflow, small edits (e.g., swapping a model or dataset) required similar effort, while broader changes (adding validation strategies/metrics or AutoML) demanded substantially fewer edits with LOCALIZE.
 Runtime results show no material penalty: stage-wise memory and time closely match the notebook baseline, and scaling LOG-a-TEC from 1$\times$ to 5$\times$ and 10$\times$increased aggregate CPU time by 3.82$\times$and 6.09$\times$ and wall-clock by 3.28$\times$and 4.99$\times$ respectively, showing that fixed orchestration overheads remain bounded and diminish in relative impact as data grow.

-While LOCALIZE is implemented for radio localization, its core principles offer a generalizable blueprint for building reproducible, low-code research frameworks in other scientific fields.
-Our configuration-first design, strict separation of concerns between experimental stages, and built-in artifact versioning are software engineering patterns that can be adapted to any domain struggling with the complexity of ML pipelines.
-This work can be seen as a case study in creating specialized, 'reproducible-by-design' development environments that bridge the gap between ease of use and the rigorous methodology demanded by modern computational science.
+Although the reference implementation targets radio localization, the contribution extends beyond this domain.
+The configuration-first specification of experiments, execution isolation between pipeline stages, and systematic artifact lineage together constitute a reproducibility-by-design architectural pattern applicable to a wide range of ML-based research systems.
+In this sense, LOCALIZE serves both as a practical framework for localization studies and as a case study in engineering ML experimentation environments that reconcile ease of use with methodological rigor.